karthikindia/spreed-bigbluebutton/README.md

 Of course, remove the original spreed

-`clone git@github.com:ramezrafla/spreed-bigbluebutton.git spreed`
+`clone git@github.com:ramezrafla/spreed-bigbluebutton.git spreed --branch stable18-bbb`

 Notes:
 - We included the build dir in this repo.
-In the future we will add releases (help wanted)
+In the future we will add releases (help wanted) or push in the Apps store
+- Supports NC 18 only -- sorry, too much work porting back

 ### Add your BBB server info in config/config.php

 ```
   'spreed' =>
   array (